-Two types of operation method are available for this product.
+Two types of operation method are available for this product on the EtherCAT network.
 The first method is "Operation by Step No.".
 When using this method, step data stored in the product can be driven by sending specific commands over the network.
 The second method is "Operation by numerical instruction".
 When using this method the numerical data (e.g. Position, speed etc.) is changed based on the already set step data.